 The Fine Print: The size of tax benefit is governed by the battery size of the vehicle.
 Since the credit can only be claimed in the year the vehicle was put into service, the annual federal tax liability of the buyer may also be a limiting factor in the size of the tax benefit received.
 For leased electric vehicles, the credit can only be claimed by the lessor but a portion of the benefit is often passed along to the lessee (driver) in the form of reduced payments.

-The federal tax credits for Electric Vehicle Supply Equipment (EVSE) for businesses and residents expired on December 31, 2013, but Congress could elect to renew them in future years:
+The federal tax credits for Electric Vehicle Supply Equipment (EVSE) for businesses and residents was renewed in December 2015 and is currently scheduled to expire on December 31, 2016.

-Homeowners were eligible for a 30% tax credit up to $1,000 based on their charging station installation costs.
+Homeowners are eligible for a 30% tax credit up to $1,000 based on their charging station installation costs.

-More information on this and other efficient vehicle tax credits is available at the U.S. Department of Energyʼs Fuel Efficient Vehicle Tax Information Center.
+More information on this tax credit, including links to IRS forms, is available at the U.S. Department of Energyʼs Fuel Efficient Vehicle Tax Information Center.